 Chippendale is a hip neighbourhood with many galleries, restaurants and markets.
 Not far from CBD, Central Railway Station and Chinatown, Chippendale is easily accessible and is the spot in the city for modern art.

-And one of the more popular galleries is The White Rabbit Gallery has one of the most exciting art collections.
-Their exhibition focuses on Chinese contemporary art where they change their displays twice a year.
+And one of the more popular galleries is The White Rabbit Gallery.
+The gallery focuses on Chinese contemporary art and changes its displays twice a year.
 The gallery also has a teahouse onsite.
-Check their website for opening times as they close while changing their exhibits.
+Check the White Rabbit Gallery website for opening times as they close while changing their exhibits.

 Where to eat in Chippendale

-- Spice Alley – nestled in the neighbourhood of Chippendale, you will find various Asian cuisine at budget prices.
+- Spice Alley – a modern outdoor foodcourt with various Asian cuisine at budget prices.
 Find multiple hawker-style food joints including Singaporean, Malaysian, Thai, Cantonese and Vietnamese.

-- Gin Lane – as the name suggests, the bar serves some of the fanciest gin cocktails in the cozy neighbourhood of Chippendale just off of Kensington Street.
-Don’t miss their happy hour, which is all night on Tuesday!
+- Gin Lane – as the name suggests, the bar serves some of the fanciest gin cocktails.
+Don’t miss their happy hour, which is all night on Tuesday.

 - Edition Coffee Roasters – a coffee shop with a stark and sleek interior serving the best flat white.
 They have a delicious Japanese souflé pancake.
 Yum!

-Day 2 in Sydney: Watsons Bay and Manly & Northern Beaches
+Day 2: Watsons Bay and Manly & Northern Beaches

-For day two, get out of the city centre and so something outside as there are many outdoor activities in Sydney like exploring cliffs, parks and the best beaches for swimming and surfing.
-Best of all, take one of the most scenic ferry rides from Circular Quay.
+Day two in Sydney is about getting out of the city centre and doing something outside as there are many outdoor activities in Sydney like exploring cliffs, parks and the best beaches for swimming and surfing.
+Best of all, the day includes taking one of the most scenic ferry rides from Circular Quay.

-Follow all the purple pins on the Google map for more information on the places mentioned below.
+Follow all the purple pins on the interactive Google Maps for more information on the places mentioned below.

 Your solo tour of Watsons Bay starts with a ferry ride from Circular Quay.
 Hop on the ferry and enjoy the beautiful scenery along the way to your destination.